Home | Search | About | Fidelio | Economy | Strategy | Justice | Conferences | Links |

 On Schiller and the Course of His Spiritual Development

 Wilhelm von Humboldt (1767-1835) was one of the most extraordinary men of an extraordinary time.
-As politician, diplomat, reformer, and pedagogue, von Humboldt’s work was part of the foundation for the flowering of German science and culture in the nineteenth century; as a student of languages, he helped create the field of scientific philology.
+As politician, diplomat, reformer, and pedagogue, von Humboldts work was part of the foundation for the flowering of German science and culture in the nineteenth century; as a student of languages, he helped create the field of scientific philology.
+The following essay on Schiller was originally published in 1830, as the introduction to the correspondence between von Humboldt and Schiller.
+The publication of the letters was inspired in part by the prior publication by the poet Wolfgang Goethe of his own correspondence with Schiller. |

 It was in the spring of 1794 when Schiller returned from one of his journeys home to settle again and live in Jena.
-Along with the journey, the terrible illness that had shaken his whole health—and from which, in fact, he never fully recovered—had had the result of interrupting all his work, and Schiller returned with the doubly intense efforts to activity which such an interruption and a new home commonly produce.
+Along with the journey, the terrible illness that had shaken his whole healthand from which, in fact, he never fully recoveredhad had the result of interrupting all his work, and Schiller returned with the doubly intense efforts to activity which such an interruption and a new home commonly produce.
 The association with Goethe, just beginning at this time, contributed even more to stimulate his spiritual vitality.
 The question now arose, what should he undertake?
 What could he undertake with hope of success?
 Other than the Letters On the Aesthetical Education of Man, he had no work already begun before him.
 He had made no efforts in poetry since 1790.
 The interest in history had cooled; on the other hand, he felt himself drawn toward philosophical investigations.
 And in the background was always The Knights of Malta** and Wallenstein, but both were, under the then prevailing circumstances, as though separated by a great chasm even from the decision to make definite plans concerning either.

 I had, in order to be near Schiller, taken up residence in Jena, arriving there a few weeks before him.
 We saw one another twice daily, especially evenings alone, and for the most part late into the night.
 All that just touched upon, naturally came into our discussions, and those conversations formed the basis for the correspondence here shared with the public, which, in large part, treats of these topics and allows, progressively, an insight into the way along which Schiller approached his last great productive period.
 For that reason, and without taking into consideration certain brilliant and wonderful formulations in those of Schiller himself, the letters which follow can perhaps hope to arouse the interest of those who wish to follow the mind of a great man beyond that which is impressed upon his works.